Tejas2913/tejasrm.github.io/README.md

   Works seamlessly on desktop, tablet, and mobile devices.

 - 🎨 **Custom Styling**
-  CSS included inside `<style>` tags in HTML for layouts, colors, and smooth animations.
+  CSS included via an external style.css file for layouts, colors, and smooth animations.

 - ⚡ **Interactive Elements**
   JavaScript is included in HTML for dynamic effects and smooth interactions.